Drinking water quality · 2023

 +What is the worst contaminant in Centennial, CO tap water?

-The contaminant with the highest measured value relative to its federal limit in the 2023 report is Chloramine, at 505.8× the federal threshold.
-It belongs to the disinfectants family of contaminants.
+The contaminant with the highest measured value relative to its federal limit in the 2023 report is Chlorine Total, at 25.0× the federal threshold.
+It belongs to the other family of contaminants.

 +Where does the data on this page come from?